Krun/tasty-table/README.md

 Every column can define its own template.
 Defining how each input object is represented.

-It supports complex column templates, defined as Angular components (very efficient with AOT compilation).
+It supports complex column templates, defined as Angular components.

 ```
 @Component({